amaxwellblair/he/README.md

          /
         10
 ```
+**Heap sort**

+Heap sort is an efficient algorithm to sort an array.
+It is typically implemented on a max-heap by removing the node at the top of the heap and rebalancing.

 ### Implementation Tips

-* Binary heaps are typically implemented within an array
+* Binary heaps are typically implemented with an array
   * Ex: [1000, 100, 40, 20, 15, 32, 8, 10]
-* They are adjusted using shifting (moving the contents of the given array around)
+* They are adjusted by shifting the contents of the array around
 * The heap property does not lend itself to creation by insertion (like a binary search tree)
-  * Creation by insertion is suboptimal versus rearranging an already complete binary tree
+  * Creation by insertion is suboptimal versus rearranging an already 'complete' binary tree
+* A well implemented heap should sort as it implements the heap and shape property